THE HISTORY OF OKTOBERFEST BEER CONSUMPTION

 What started out as a relatively simple wedding celebration eventually ended up the way most wedding celebrations do—with a few of your friends and thousands of people you don’t know guzzling beer and dancing on tables like it’s their last night on Earth.
 Now while Oktoberfest beer consumption has always been something to be proud of, the celebration as we know it didn’t start out this way.
 What we know today as the “world largest beer festival” was once just “that really cool horse race party for those rich people.”
 It was supposed to be just a one-time thing but the people fell in love (cough cleavage cough).
 They wanted more horse races!
 More agriculture!
 More Beer!

-Oktoberfest beer consumption has its roots in small beer stands scattered throughout the fairgrounds that eventually became beer halls in 1896.
+Oktoberfest in Munich has its roots in small beer stands scattered throughout the fairgrounds that eventually became beer halls in 1896.
 Other than the size, they weren’t all that different than what we’re familiar with.
 Landlords owned them, breweries sponsored them, and no beer manufactured outside of Munich was allowed to be used for Oktoberfest beer consumption.
 Today, these tents can hold up to 10,000 of your closest, cleavaged friends.
 I think you could probably set the Electric Slide world record with that.

 WHAT IS OKTOBERFEST BEER?